an-dr/microlog/doc/features.md

 20:18:26 TRACE src/main.c:11: Hello world
 ```

-### Timestamp - Dynamic Config

-Functions to configure the timestamp:

-- `void ulog_time_config(bool enabled)` - will enable or disable time in the log output.

 ### Other Customization

 The following defines can be used to customize the library's output: